Viagens Abreu

-Agência Abreu is a travel agency and the largest travel organization in Portugal.
+Agência Abreu is a travel agency in Portugal.
 The current headquarters are in Porto, with the main office in Linda–a–Velha, a suburb of Lisbon, in a spacious office building.
 Abreu has offices throughout Portugal, with over 120 retail locations in the mainland, and the islands of Madeira and the Azores.

 History

 The Abreu Agency was established in Porto in 1840 by Bernardo Abreu.
 At the time, emigration from northern Portugal and Galicia to Brazil and Venezuela was significant, and Abreu, a noted businessman in Porto, opened his agency to offer passport and visa services, as well as sales of train tickets to Lisbon and ship passages to and from South America.

 Thus the oldest travel agency in the world was created from the close ties Portugal and Brazil still enjoy.
 After World War II, as the growth of commercial aviation shortened the distances between continents and international tourism expanded, Abreu developed into its current organization.

 Five generations later, the company is still owned by the same family and their direct descendants.